Dewy Pine (Drosophyllum) Cultivation

 General Info:

 Dewy Pines (Drosophyllum lusitanicum) are some of the best flycatchers of all the carnivorous plants while also smelling like honey!
 They have thin, green leaves with red, mushroom-shaped dew glands that produce a viscous, sticky substance like sundews.
 However, Dewy Pines are only distantly related to sundews, flytraps, and Asian pitcher plants (Nepenthes).
+If left outdoors in bright sun, they can catch incredible quantities of insects — sometimes every leaf of the plant is covered in prey.
+They can rapidly grow to over 1’ in diameter in under a year, maxing out at around 2’ in diameter in a multi-headed, woody shrub.

-These are different than other carnivorous plants in their water needs.
-They need well-draining, slightly moist soil to thrive.
+Dewy Pines can be tricky at first, but manageable once their basic needs are met.
+It can grow from seed to maturity in roughly a year, and then will produce large, brilliant yellow flowers.
+These will self-pollinate to produce hard black seeds.
+They are different than other carnivorous plants in their water needs, requiring well-draining, moist soil to thrive.
 Overly wet soil will cause root rot in mature plants.
 They prefer wetter soil when at the seedling stage, but once they are a few inches tall, gradually reduce wetness.
 In early spring or in cooler climates, they may need light watering every few days.
 In summer or hot climates, they may need top watering every other day (or when extremely hot, every day).
 The exact watering will depend on the temperature, humidity, sun, soil mix, and pot.

 The Dewy Pine will arrive in a peat pot, wrapped to protect the small seedling.
 I use larger, deeper peat pots to allow healthier root development before shipping.
 Carefully and gently unwrap the pot from the packaging.
 The peat pot will need to be potted into the plant’s final pot since root disturbance is extremely stressful and potentially fatal.
 Use as large a pot as you can to allow the most room for root growth and longevity, typically a #1 gallon nursery pot is the smallest size that can work for at least a year.
 Ideally, use an 8”-12” pot that is at least as deep for the roots.

 Mix up appropriate soil and fill the new pot, then dig a hole in the center for the peat pot.
 It is helpful to poke some holes into the peat pot to allow the roots to escape (but not necessary since they can just burst through eventually).
 Place the peat pot in the hole and fill the soil in around the peat pot all the way to the edge (or even over the edge of the peat pot).
 The roots will soon grow through the peat pot into the larger pot.
 Never attempt to repot after this stage.
+They can be put directly into full sun and should be given good airflow to avoid rot.

 Notes: